joker-b/botzo/_posts/2017-07-19-The-New-Fuji-Chrome-Fujifilm-X-and-Chromebook.md

 <img alt="FujiX-OSX.jpg" src="http://www.botzilla.com/blog/archives/pix2017/Fuji-Mac.jpg" class="img-responsive" border="0" />

 Recasting the diagram above for Mac shows a simpler, but narrower network of possibilities.
-The Mac gains in directness and hard-wired speed, at the expense of losing the Chromebook's wireless applications and destinations (especially Instagram, whose web-based version is rather poor compared to the mobile-only Real Thing).
+The Mac gains in directness and hard-wired speed, at the expense of losing the Chromebook's wireless applications and destinations (especially Instagram &amp; WeChat, whose web-based versions are rather poor compared to the mobile-only Real Thing).

 ## Chromebook Software Tools I Use